 Athabasca University has a long-standing tradition of encouraging individuals with disabilities to seek admission to courses and programs.
 In keeping with this initiative, the MA-IS is committed to providing students who have disabilities with reasonable accommodations and support services to attempt to facilitate the successful completion of their courses.

 Accommodations may range from the use of a tutor, a reader, or assistive technology, to requesting a professor provide additional time or additional mentoring (or all of the above).
-As some accommodation requests may be beyond what the MA-IS can provide, students who require special accommodation are encouraged to first contact the Access to Students with Disabilities (ASD) Office for assistance so that they may develop a learning plan/strategy.
+As some accommodation requests may be beyond what the MA-IS can provide, students who require special accommodation are encouraged to first contact the Accessibility Services for assistance so that they may develop a learning plan/strategy.
 This must be done well in advance of the intended start date(s) of their course(s).
-Please refer to the ASD website for more details.
+Please refer to the Acessibility Services website for more details.

 In assisting students with disabilities, the University's criteria for academic excellence will not be compromised.